nawabahmadreshi/documentation/pages/getting-started/universal-linking-validator.md

 ## About Twig

-With Apple's introduction of Universal Links in iOS 9.x, Branch links can take users into your app almost instantly.
+With Apple's introduction of Universal Links in iOS 9, Branch links can take users into your app almost instantly.
 The introduction of Universal Links brings, however, an all new set of configuration complications.
-The Twig Universal Linking Validator scans the local configuration files, as well as the Branch Dashboard settings, allowing it to pinpoint errors in the Universal Linking configuration.
-By running the local script, this service can check that:
+The Twig Universal Linking Validator compares an app's local project settings to its dashboard settings and helps pinpoint errors that may prevent Universal Links from functioning properly.
+Twig verifies that:

-  - The settings on your Branch Dashboard match those of your Xcode project
-  - The entries in your .entitlements file are correct
+  - the entries in the project's .entitlements file are correct
-  - The entries in your info.plist file are correct
+  - the entries in the project's info.plist file are correct
-  - The .entitlements file has the correct build target selected
+  - the .entitlements file has the correct build target selected
-  - The Apple App Prefix on your Dashboard matches you Apple Developer ID
+  - the Apple App Prefix on the Dashboard matches the Apple Developer ID specified for the project

 {% getstarted %}{% endgetstarted %}